nikkilr88/egghead-asciicasts/start-using-elm-to-build-web-applications/lessons/elm-sequencing-data-with-lists-in-elm.md

     ]
 ```

-Now, we've got a list of people.
+Now, we've got a list of `people`.
 Let's try printing it out and see what happens.
 Great, looks like it worked fantastically.

 ![Names and age written to browser](../images/elm-sequencing-data-with-lists-in-elm-names-and-age.png)